StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 ## Start, home, and new tabs

 #### New tab page
-- Preload the new tab page for a faster experience: Off
+- Preload your new tab page for a faster experience: Off